quasar1357/assembly_annotation/DISCUSSION.md

 2) Do your genome assemblies look very different from the reference genome?

-    Yes and no. On first sight it looks kind of "messy" however one can see, that most dots do form a diagonal, or a diagonal could be formed if parts were shifted and/or reversed.
+    Yes and no. On first sight it looks kind of "messy", however one can see, that most dots do form a diagonal, or a diagonal could be formed if parts were shifted and/or reversed.

 3) How different are the two genome assemblies compared to each other?